Remi Matsuo: Career

 As part of Glim Spanky, Matsuo collaborated with Tomoyasu Hotei on the song "Savage Sun", which they co-composed and co-performed for his 2020 album Soul to Soul, and worked with Kamishiraishi again on covers of "Aozora" by the Blue Hearts and "Ikareta Baby" by Fishmans for her 2021 album Ano Uta -2-.
 Also in 2021, they provided the song "Mikansei na Drama" to the band DISH, before releasing their own version.
 For 2022's Āya to Majo Songbook 13 Lime Avenue, a soundtrack of the 2020 anime film Earwig and the Witch that is credited to the fictional band "Earwig", Glim Spanky contributed the songs "The House in Lime Avenue" and "A Black Cat".
 Matsuo wrote, composed, produced and sang backing vocals on "Candy Moon" for Nomiya's 2022 album New Beautiful.
 In 2023, she rewrote Salasa's song "Hi o Tsukete" and is a featured artist on the new version.
 She is also featured on the Bawdies' January 2024 song "Scream" and appears in its music video, and on Kujira's June 2024 song "Baby".
+Matsuo and Kamemoto wrote the song "Sweet Magic" for Lisa's 2026 album Lace Up.

 Since 2017, Matsuo and Glim Spanky have appeared numerous times on the NHK television show The Covers, where recording artists discuss songs and perform covers.
 Matsuo and Kamemoto have made three guest acting appearances in the TV Asahi show Keishichō Sōsa Ichikachō, for which they contributed several theme songs.
 They appeared in episode six of 2017's second season as passersby, in the sixth episode of 2018's season three as street musicians, and in episode 16 of 2020's fourth season as different street performers.